oveleon/contao-propstack-api-bundle/README.md

 # Contao - Propstack API
 This extension serves as a bridge between Contao and the Propstack API.
 You can find the documentation for Propstack [here](https://docs.propstack.de/).
+A Propstack API key is required for use.

 - Access to the API can be protected
 - API calls can be made both via GET (protected) and directly via PHP (unprotected)